chinamike65/hugo-tuolesi/content/book2/book2en.md

 Generate a sincere heart of faith in the Three Jewels of the Guru.

-Always think about the merits of the Three Jewels, read the biographies of Buddhas and Bodhisattvas or read the biographies of the lineage guru, so that a respectful and pure heart towards the guru and the Three Jewels can arise.
+Always think about the merits of the Three Jewels, read the biographies of Buddhas and Bodhisattvas or read the biographies of the lineage gurus, so that a respectful and pure heart towards the guru and the Three Jewels can arise.

 This is a courtesy.

+---

 tuolesi